Sailor Beware

 The inciting incident occurs at 14 minutes when Al accepts the challenge to kiss Hilda Jones within their shore leave period, with money riding on the bet.
 What starts as cocky confidence becomes a real challenge when Al actually meets the formidable Hilda..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Al decides to genuinely pursue Hilda by being himself rather than relying on his usual tricks.
+This reveals the protagonist's commitment to Al decides to genuinely pursue Hilda by being himself rather than relying on his usual tricks.
 He commits to winning her over honestly, marking his entry into unfamiliar emotional territory., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Al faces public humiliation when Hilda rejects him in front of everyone at the USO dance.
-His image as the confident ladies' man dies, and he's forced to confront that his entire persona has been keeping him from genuine connection., illustrates the protagonist at their lowest point.
+His image as the confident ladies' man dies, and he's forced to confront that his entire persona has been keeping him from genuine connection., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Al realizes he must publicly admit his real feelings and forfeit the bet, even if it means losing face with his buddies.
 He chooses authenticity over image, synthesizing who he was with who he needs to be., demonstrating the transformation achieved throughout the journey.